-Custom shape – defines a custom shape.
-Each time you click, you add a new point to the shape.
+Custom shape: Defines a custom shape.
+Each time you click, you add a new stretch point to the shape.
 Use the properties box while placing points to determine length and direction of lines, switch a line from straight to curved, and more.
 Use arrow keys to lock direction of lines in 0, 90, 180, and 270 deg. angles.

-Add point – adds an snap point anywhere along the shape’s 2D outline.
-Use the guides or the properties box to determine the distance from existing snap points.
+Add point: Adds a stretch point anywhere along the shape’s 2D outline.
+Use the guides or the properties box to determine the distance from existing stretch points.

-Switch straight/curved – click anywhere between two snap points to switch a line or point from straight to curved and vice versa.
+Switch straight/curved: Click anywhere between two stretch points to switch a line or point from straight to curved and vice versa.
 Use the guides to preview the new shape of the curve.
 Adjust the radius of the curve with stretch nodes after converting.

-Slice shape – place 2 clicks along the edges of a custom shape to divide it into two or more new shapes.
+Slice shape: Place two clicks along the edges of a custom shape to divide it into two or more new shapes.

 Editing Custom Shapes

 After drawing a custom shape, you can select it and edit it from the quick properties:

 Selecting two or more custom shapes, that each have a thickness larger than zero, lets you merge, intersect or subtract the shapes from the quick properties.
 After performing an operation, choose Restore to revert to original, individual objects.